SharePoint/sp-dev-docs/docs/community/contribute.md

 ### Why would I contribute?

 Contributing to the official articles, samples, and open-source projects ensures that your work will get the maximum visibility through the official channels from Microsoft.
-We will also acknowledge your contribution in the monthly summary (see Contributors in the [March 2018](https://dev.office.com/blogs/pnp-march-2018-update) update as an example).
+We will also acknowledge your contribution in the monthly summary (see Contributors in the [April 2019](https://developer.microsoft.com/office/blogs/sharepoint-development-community-pnp-april-2019-update/) update as an example).
 We will also acknowledge your company if you send your company logo and permission to use it to us.

 ### Why won't you link samples from my repositories?